wan0net/wan0net.github.io/_posts/2023-03-27-never-be-a-ciso.md

+---
 layout: post
-title: "This is my new blog!"
+title: "Being a CISO is not for me"
 date: 2023-03-27 12:00:00 -1000
+---

 I never want to be a CISO.